 Sometimes that means running like hell from the scary monster, or sneaking up behind a thug and snapping his neck.
 Horror is here to make you question your actions in extreme circumstances and wonder if thrill-seeking is really what you are doing playing this game.

-The list below contains the 50 scariest horror games of all-time, going all the way back to the 90s.
+The list below contains fifty of the best scary games of all-time, going all the way back to the 90s.
 Though horror has come a long way since games like Alone In The Dark, it is important to see where the genre has come from, how it has grown since, and how diverse the scares have become.

 Read on to see our mega list of the 50 scariest games to play, and let us know in the comments if we missed any essentials!